skift-org/skift/readme.md

 karm-base: Fix buffer overflow in Karm::String::reserve.
 ```

-Binary files should be should be as small as possible.
-Use:
+Binary files should be as small as possible.

 - SVG should be preferred over other raster images formats
 - `optipng -strip all` to reduce the size of PNG images.